 VDCI is committed to public education and spreading awareness throughout the U.S. about the dangers of mosquito-borne diseases and their preventability, with the overarching goal of reducing illness and fatality statistics.
 Our dedicated and experienced staff works tirelessly to prevent the spread of mosquito-borne diseases in all of the contracts we service.
 If you would like more information about any aspect of an Integrated Mosquito Management (IMM) Plan, including mosquito surveillance, disease testing, or adult control, please contact Vector Disease Control International (VDCI) and we will help you get started immediately.

-Tim Bennett is the Vice President of Western Operations for Vector Disease Control International (VDCI) and has been with the company for over 10 years.
-Tim attended Eastern New Mexico University, where he earned a B.S. degree in Wildlife and Fisheries Management followed by a M.S. degree in Biology.
-Tim is an active member of the Idaho Mosquito and Vector Control Association, serving as a long time Board Member and a previous President, the Northwest Mosquito and Vector Control Association, currently serving as the Idaho State Representative, and the West Central Mosquito and Vector Control Association.
-He can be reached through the VDCI website or by calling 800.413.4445.
+Blog written by Tim Bennett.
+He attended Eastern New Mexico University, where he earned a B.S. degree in Wildlife and Fisheries Management followed by a M.S. degree in Biology.
+Tim has 10+ years experience managing mosquito control programs across the country.
+He is an active member of the Idaho Mosquito and Vector Control Association, serving as a long time Board Member and a previous President, the Northwest Mosquito and Vector Control Association, currently serving as the Idaho State Representative, and the West Central Mosquito and Vector Control Association.

 Contact the professionals at 800.413.4445 for all of your integrated tick and mosquito management needs.